-Now you can take your filling and fill up your eggs.
+Now you can grab your filling and fill your eggs.
 If you want to get fancy you can use a piping bag and get that spiral decorative look, but we’re keeping this Classic Deviled Eggs Recipe classic.

 Use a regular old teaspoon and just start filling them up.

 Get these eggs on a serving platter or just a cutting board if you want and garnish with more fresh dill and that classic deviled egg spice…paprika.

 Paprika gives the deviled eggs some color, for one.
 But paprika also adds a great flavor to the eggs, especially if you have a nice, smokey paprika.

 All that’s left to do is serve and eat!